tabu-issues-for-future-maintainer/tabu/README.md

 updates to other packages mean some of its patched code did not work as intended.

-The package is not being actively maintained however any major required fixes may be reported to the https://github.com/tabu-fixed/tabu repository and volunteers there (currently members of the LaTeX3 Team) will attempt to update the package with any fixes required.
+The package is not being actively maintained, however any major required fixes may be reported to the https://github.com/tabu-fixed/tabu repository and volunteers there (currently members of the LaTeX3 Team) will attempt to update the package with any fixes required.